Our Fertility Treatments

 At Loma Linda University Center for Fertility & IVF, we recognize that no two patients are alike.
 As a result, fertility treatment plans vary based on the patient’s medical history, diagnosis, age, duration of infertility and personal preferences.

 In many cases, basic infertility treatments such as natural cycle monitoring, ovulation induction, intrauterine insemination (IUI) and instruction on timed intercourse are indicated.
-Many patients require advanced reproductive treatment, and the LLU Center for Fertility excels in performing such assisted reproductive technologies, including in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), cryopreservation, preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
+Many patients require advanced reproductive treatment, and the LLU Center for Fertility excels in performing such assisted reproductive technologies, including in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), cryopreservation, preimplantation genetic screening (PGT-A) and preimplantation genetic diagnosis (PGT-M).

 After the doctor has completed the patient evaluation, which will include the results obtained from laboratory tests and physical and ultrasound examinations, the doctor and patient can discuss a personalized treatment plan designed to optimize chances for pregnancy.